Make A Sewing Storage Box From A Jewelry Box

 TIP: Manicure scissors are perfect for trimming the edges of the paper which poked out at the tops of the drawers.

 You can see in the photo above that all the bottom paper from the ugly yellow stuff wouldn’t come out.
-I just covered over it.
+That area was covered easily.

 I added the paper to the sides first in every section.